Kryzian/Kryzian/README.md

 💰 I’m an investment advisor and I love financial market, banks, brokers and related areas.

-🌍 I LOVE languages 😍💗 but I only speak Portuguese and a little English😮‍💨😥 *for a while*
+🌍 I also love languages 😍💗 but I only speak Portuguese and a little English😮‍💨😥 *for a while*

 🐍 Now I decided to learn Python and I hope that I can learn something 😅🤣